alexanderhalpern/Netflix-Movies-Cluster-Analysis/README.md

 # Purpose:
-Generate a graphical depiction of the Netflix Movie and TV Show in order to determine trends in the data and visualize which movie and TV-show categories are popular.
+Generate a graphical depiction of the Netflix Movie and TV Show in order to determine trends in the data and visualize which movie and TV-show categories are becoming increasingly popular.

 # Methodology: